Nono1971/Doctrine-MetadataGrapher/README.md

 ### Use colors
-you can use the yuml colors and apply it as you wish , on a class or on an entire namespace. color priority is given by hierarchy in the namespace... if Onurb\Doctrine is set to blue, and Onurb\Doctrine\ORMmetadataGrapher to green, all classes under this namespace will turn green, except a specific color given to a class.
+you can use the yuml colors and apply it as you wish , on a class or on an entire namespace. color priority is given by hierarchy in the namespace...

 #### Colors usage